hamza-yameen/Node.js-Express.js/3-Roles-based-authentications-and-authorization/README.md

-# Authentication with Node.js, Express.js, Prisma ORM, Twilio SendGrid, and MySQL
+# Authentication and Authorization with Roles using Node.js, Express.js, Prisma ORM, Twilio SendGrid, and MySQL

 With this repo, you'll be able to see how the node.js/express.js project should be structured.
-This is the authentication system using JWT tokens and Twilio SendGrid.
+This is the authentication and authorization system using JWT tokens and Twilio SendGrid.

 ## What you'll learn: